Proven-Paradox/shaper-system/Handbook.md

 Damage: x2 (Physical)
 Effect: This Attack has Boon +4.
 Until your next Turn, enemy Abilities targeting you have Boon +4.
 Description: An undisciplined but powerful attack.
 Though the damage it deals is significant, it also leaves one open to counterattack.

-#### Remedy
-Auxiliary
-Action: Major
-Prerequisites: None
-Range: Medium
-Targets: 1 ally
-Cost: 2 MP
-Effect: Reduce the duration of one [Status Ailment](#status-ailments) the target is suffering from by 3 rounds.
-Scaling: At Hero Tier 2, you may increase the cost of this Ability by 4 MP to increase reduce a Status Ailment's duration by 5 round, or reduce two different Status Ailment durations by 3 each.
-When used this way, this Ability counts as a Tier 2 Ability.
-Description: A maneuver that removes a lingering difficulty from an ally.
-This could be a healing spell, a quick repair job on the target's equipment, mundane medical interventions, or similar efforts.

 #### Riposte
 Attack